oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-transform-data.md

     the list is big.
 Entities are dragged into the main canvas to build a data flow.

-    3: List of transformations grouped under various groups.
+    3: List of transformations are grouped under various categories.
 Click on different groups to see what kinds of transforms are available.
 Basic transforms are under the **DATA TRANSFORM** and **DATA PREPARATION** groups.
 These transforms are dragged into the main canvas to build a